 Unsurprisingly, Tomb Raider was introduced to me by my male peers and their weird obsession with her triangle chest.
 Okay, yes, I thought they were funny too but that didn’t stop me from loving her.

-Publisher have been releasing Tomb Raider games since 1996 and continue to do so as the franchise grows and grows.
+Publishers have been releasing Tomb Raider games since 1996 and continue to do so as the franchise grows and grows.

 Movies have also been released and have seen a great reception globally.